 Donate Surplus Food

 If you’re a business with surplus food stock or a resident with a glut of homegrown produce, read about how you can donate here.

-If you’re looking for inspiration on what to cook with waste food or tips on how to reduce your food waste then check out some recipe inspiration from Growing Well, Kendal
+If you’re looking for inspiration on what to cook with waste food or tips on how to reduce your food waste then check out some recipe inspiration from our friends at Growing Well.

-Thank you to the following organisations, who are currently supporting us with grant funding:
+Thank you to the following organisations who are currently supporting us through grant funding or in-kind contributions:

-Sincere thanks must go to the following organisations for their generous support during the COVID-19 response operation:
+Sincere thanks must go to the following organisations who are committed to reducing food waste while supporting the community.